ibm-cloud-docs/activity-tracker/service-endpoints.md

 To ensure that you have enhanced control and security over your data when you use {{site.data.keyword.atracker_full}}, you have the option of using private routes to {{site.data.keyword.cloud}} service endpoints.
 Private routes are not accessible or reachable over the internet.
 By using the {{site.data.keyword.cloud_notm}} private service endpoints feature, you can protect your data from threats from the public network and logically extend your private network.
 {: shortdesc}

-You can use private and public endpoints to configure {{site.data.keyword.atracker_full}} event routing resources in your account.
+You can use private and public endpoints to configure {{site.data.keyword.atracker_full}} Event Routing resources in your account.

 You can connect to {{site.data.keyword.atracker_full_notm}} over a private network by using {{site.data.keyword.cloud_notm}} private service endpoints.